Florian7T/discord-rat-java/README.md

 Of course only for educational purposes!

+**I REALLY RECOMMEND READING THE SOURCE BEFORE USING THE RAT THIS WILL HELP A LOT USING IT**

 This RAT is made to be controlled from a discord channel using a discord bot.
 It supports unlimited 'victims' using the bot is a little tough but not that hard.

 The RAT can: